Leonardo Castro (footballer, born 1992)

-Leonardo Fabio Castro Méndez (born 14 June 1992) is a Colombian professional footballer who plays as forward for Millonarios FC.
+Leonardo Fabio Castro Méndez (born 14 June 1992) is a Colombian professional footballer who plays as forward for Millonarios.

 Early life

 Castro was born in El Tambo, Cauca, but moved to Pereira with his family at age 3.
 Growing up, he used to work in a waste management company and played recreational football games in order to make enough money to support his family.
 Before joining Deportivo Pereira, Castro had been rejected by Barranquilla F.C., Envigado F.C., and La Equidad.

 Career

 Castro began his career with Deportivo Pereira of the Categoría Primera B in 2014.

 In 2016, he moved to Independiente Medellín, where he was part of the squad that won the 2016 Apertura and the Copa Colombia in 2019 and 2020.

+In 2022, Castro joined Pereira and finished league top scorer.
+He also led Pereira to their first ever title, scoring a goal in the first leg of the finals and then scoring a penalty in the penalty shootout in the second leg against Independiente Medellín.

+Shortly after winning the league title with Pereira, Castro joined powerhouse Millonarios.
+In his debut on 29 January 2023, he scored twice in a 2-3 win against his former club Deportivo Pereira.
+Castro scored three more times during the season as Millonarios won the league title, himself participating in both legs of the finals against Atlético Nacional.

+In the 2023 Copa Colombia, Castro scored seven times in eight matches to help Millonarios finish runner-up to rivals Nacional.